magalifabri/Philosophers/README.md

 ## ***WORK IN PROGRESS***

 TO-DO:
-- check return of put_status_msg()
-- sem protect free or only have main process call free

-- problem (2): Segfault: Because there is a slight pause between the creation of philosophers/threads, when there are sufficient philosophers, a philosophers might have died while new ones are still being created.
-	- solution: While creating philosophers, keep tabs on if one has dies (or an error has occurred)

 - problem (2): Invalid free: Because threads can call free on a variable that is shared between the threads, this makes it possible for multiple threads to do so at the same time.
 	- solution: Only call free from the main process. return_error() becomes set_error_code() + exit_error()